batatinha-delivery/batatinha-commit/CONTRIBUTING.md

 }
 ```

 The Open Source Programs Office provides a tool that will automate checking for CLAs on all new pull requests.
-If user already signed the CLA, the tool will
+If the user already signed the CLA, the tool will
 check the PR, enabling the merge.
-If the sign is missing, the user should sign and add a new PR comment containing: `@cla-bot check`, that will make the tool
+If the sign is missing, the user should sign and add a new PR comment containing `@cla-bot check` text, which will make the tool
 re-check the signature.

 ## <a name="faq"></a> FAQ